The North Dublin higher education landscape

 Nobody doubts the tricky nature of Ireland’s public finances, but this announcement has major implications for higher education, and it would have been sensible to have these debated first.

 PS.
 According to an RTE report released later this afternoon, DIT has announced that it will seek to proceed with the Grangegorman project even without public funding.
 Whether it will be able to access sufficient capital for this purpose remains to be seen.
 During the property boom that would have been more likely, given the opportunities for public private partnerships.
-But as DIT does not own the land and would probably still have to observe the general Grangegorman development principles, this will not be easily achieved now.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+But as DIT does not own the land and would probably still have to observe the general Grangegorman development principles, this will not be easily achieved now.higher education comment below, or link to this permanent URL from your own site.